kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Markov Chain.md

 ## A Famous Example
 Drunkard's Walk is a Markov Chain, where you randomly walk +1 or -1 on a number line with equal (0.5) probability.
 It does not depend on how you got to the current number, the probability of +1 or -1 is always equal.

+## Markov Chains
+Set of states, which transition betweens states based on stochastic probability.
+For a game of snakes and ladders, you can build a `n x n` transition matrix, for n states.
+Must my memoryless to create an accurate model.

 ## Formal Definition
 A Markov chain is a sequence of random variables X1, X2, X3 ... with the Markov property (the porbability of moving to the next state depends only on the present state and not previous states):
 ```